-(3-5) guizzes of (10-15) minutes will be conducted during the Quizzes:
+Quizzes: (3-5) quizzes of (10-15) minutes will be conducted during the any lecture.
+Individual student will be assessed accordingly.

-Tutorials sheets will be handed out to the students and homework Homework and projects:
+Tutorials sheets will be handed out to the students and homework should be solved individually and submitted before or on a set

-Collective Brain storming and collective discussions will be carried out during
+Brain storming and collective discussions will be carried out during